google/trillian/docs/Personalities.md

 same `LeafIdentityHash` but may differ in fields that are not covered by this hash, e.g. it may have an earlier timestamp).

-### Auditability

-If the personality and the Trillian core services are maintained by different operators, then there may be an implicit trust boundary between the two at the Trillian gRPC interface.

-If this is the case, then the personality may need to be responsible for storing data that allows auditing of that trust boundary.

-For example, if an external monitor detects that a signed tree head is not consistent with an earlier signed tree head, is there enough information available to determine whether this is a problem with the personality or with the Trillian service?

-If the personality maintains a store of the signed log roots provided by Trillian, it can then use this to audit failure cases and assign blame appropriately – effectively acting as a monitor for Trillian.

 ## Practical Responsibilities

 ### External API